-⭐️ Today, you are going to learn that it’s not actually the word web that works magic, it’s HOW you use the word web that makes your magical spell truly stick.
+⭐️ Today, you are going to learn that it’s not actually the word web that works magic.
+It’s using these vocabulary graphic organizers to get students to collaborate and think deeper about the focus word that makes this magical spell truly stick.

-A word web/word map is a style of graphic organizer that is themed around one focus vocabulary word.
-The focus word usually goes in the middle or on the top and other related words, phrases, examples and meanings radiate out from it.
-This helps students to explore the meaning of the word in depth and make connections to other words or phrases they may already know.
+A vocabulary word web is a style of graphic organizer that is themed around one focus vocabulary word.
+The focus word usually goes in the middle or on the top.
+Then, other related words, phrases, examples and meanings radiate out from it.
+This helps students to explore the meaning of the word in depth.
+Plus, make connections to other words or phrases they may already know.
 Some common areas on a word web are: definition, synonyms, antonyms, examples, non-examples, origin, stems and part of speech.

 💻 If you’re looking to incorporate technology into your vocabulary lesson, encourage students to explore the focus word on a digital word web site.
 Learn more in my blog post, Say Hello to the Virtual Word Web!